-We all know that eating too much sugar isn’t good for you but it’s so hard to quit.
+We all know that eating too much sugar isn’t good for us but it’s so hard to quit.

-In this 7 day detox I’m not suggesting that you take out fruit or things that taste sweet.
+In this 7 day detox, I’m not suggesting you take out fruit or things that taste sweet.

 Each day you’ll focus on something different and before the week is over you’ll be on your way to breaking your sugar habit.

 There are lots of methods for quitting sugar.

 I haven’t been able to do that but I would if I was diagnosed with cancer or an illness.